 SBIFF is recruiting dedicated, hard working interns who want to work in a fast-paced environment.
 Good communication and writing skills are a must, as well as multitasking and the ability to work independently.
 Customer service oriented individuals who act with professionalism is key.

-Interns should be interested in one or more of the following: public relations and communications, marketing, administration, development, programming, business, web and graphic design, events and hospitality and of course, film and media.
+Interns should be interested in one or more of the following: development, business administration, public relations and communications, web and graphic design, events and hospitality and of course, film and media.

 Interns will be assigned to a department according to interest and qualifications.
 Assignments are flexible and interns may also become familiar with and learn specifics of other departments as well.
 By working in specific departments of the Festival, interns will have an opportunity to become specialized with a focus on projects over tasks.

-Programming (September-February): Over 3000 films from all over the world are submitted and the programming department chooses a select number of elite films to screen at the SBIFF.
+Programming (September-February): Over 3000 films from all over the world are submitted to the programming department who chooses a select number of elite films to screen at the SBIFF.
 Interns in this position deal with projects involving tracking film information such as their premiere status, researching creative new sidebars and assisting in scheduling the program.
-During the festival, interns would be responsible for updating the program with additional screening announcements, preparing Q&A’s and interacting with filmmakers.
+During the festival, interns would be responsible for updating the program with additional screening announcements, preparing Q&As and interacting with filmmakers.

-Development (September-February): The Development department works with sponsors, building relationships between local, national and even global companies and SBIFF.
-An intern in this position would need to have good relational skills for interacting with important Festival sponsors.
+Development (September-February): The Development department works with sponsors, donors and building relationships between local, national and even global companies.
+An intern in this position would need to have good relational skills for interacting with important Festival sponsors and donors.
 Projects may include tracking sponsors status, overseeing a sponsor’s activation and reporting on sponsor’s involvement.
 Attention to detail is necessary to ensure that the benefits in each sponsor’s agreement are delivered accurately and timely during the Festival.

-Special Events (November-February): The Festival is full of special events from Celebrity Tribute After-parties with 300 passholders to the Opening Night Gala with 2,000 guests.
+Special Events (November-February): The Festival is full of special events from Celebrity Tribute After-parties with 300 passholders to the Opening Night Gala that entertains 2,000 guests.
 SBIFF after-parties are not all glamour and require hard work and exceptional logistical orchestration.
 This intern position would assist the Special Events Coordinator with planning and execution of the various social events all with a professional work ethic.
+Throughout the festival events occur throughout the day from 9am to 2am.

-Hospitality (December -February): Of the more than 200 films shown during the Festival, most have filmmakers in attendance from all over the world.
+Hospitality (December-February): Of the more than 200 films shown during the Festival, most have filmmakers from all over the world in attendance.
 Each filmmaker is a guest of SBIFF and requires accommodations and assistance in navigating the Festival.
-This intern would assist the Hospitality Liaison, working directly with hotels and resorts in Santa Barbara negotiating room nights and other amenities and making sure all the filmmakers get their accommodations and assist them any other needs they may have.
+This intern position would assist the Hospitality Liaison, working directly with hotels and resorts in Santa Barbara making sure all the filmmakers get their accommodations and assist them with any other needs they may have.

-Volunteerism (December- February): The SBIFF cannot be possible without the 600+ Volunteers that support us.
-Assistance is needed with the recruitment, training and assignment of volunteers as well as with the management of the volunteers during the Festival.
+Volunteerism (December-February): SBIFF cannot be possible without the 600+ Volunteers that support us.
+Assistance is needed with the recruitment, training and volunteer schedule management.
+During the Festival, interns in this position would be responsible for the schedule management of the many volunteers and should be well organized and have great communication skills.

-Production (December -February): The intern would assist the Production Manager and the Technical Director with the planning and execution of the celebrity tributes, panels, Field Trip to the Movies and AppleBox programs.
+Production (December-February): The intern position would assist the Production Manager and the Technical Director with the planning and execution of the celebrity tributes, panels, Field Trip to the Movies and AppleBox programs.
+During the festival, they have laborious work in putting together the step and repeat, red carpet, and making sure the execution of each event runs seamlessly.

-VIP Liaison (December-February): This position calls for mature, well organized individuals with excellent communication skills and congeniality to assist with hosting VIP guests and donors.
+VIP Liaison (January-February): This position calls for mature, well-organized individuals with excellent communication skills and congeniality to assist with hosting VIP donors.

 To apply for an internship, please submit your resume and a cover letter to email@example.com.
 Thank you